SolidWallOfCode/libswoc/doc/code/Errata.en.rst

 *  Easy to accumulate error messages in a failure case.

-An assumption is that error handling is always intrinsically expensive, in particular if errors are reported or logged therefore in the error case it is better to be comprehensive and easy to use.
+An assumption is that error handling is always intrinsically expensive, in particular if errors are reported or logged.
+Therefore in the error case it is better to be comprehensive and easy to use.
 Conversely, the success case should be optimized for performance because it is all overhead.

 If errors are to be reported, they should be as detailed as possible. |Errata| supports by allowing